-The worst thing someone can do when dating a person of another race (or even the same race) is assume that they’re all one cohesive group without their own political outlooks, their own social justice standpoints, their own sexual appetite, their own love languages, their own hang-ups and their own passions.
+The worst thing someone can do when dating a person of another race (or even the same race) assumes that they’re all one cohesive group without their own political outlooks, their own social justice standpoints, their own sexual appetite, their own love languages, their own hang-ups, and their own passions.

 If you’re looking for all the answers to dating a black man or dating a black woman, you’re looking in the wrong place.
 Walk in a room to meet 50 black women and 50 black men, and expect 100 different personalities.
 Some may have similar experiences or have gone through common -isms, but they’re still individuals.

 Chances are high that those of similar hues already know this, so the post below will be directed at online daters who are interested in dating a black woman or black man for the first time.
 Whether this is your first interracial relationship altogether or your first one with someone who is African-American, here are a few tips to keep in mind.

 Dating a Black Man or Dating a Black Woman – Tips & Advice

 Getting Past the ‘Exotic’ Attraction to Black Women